Vyral/jim-crotwell-recruiting/_posts/2019-05-21-how-and-why-to-track-your-tech-related-expenses.md

 Once you know how much you’re spending, you can then assess whether all of the things you’re investing in are worth it.
 Every cent you spend should bring you a return in one way or another.&nbsp;

-In the near future, though, you’ll be able to eliminate many of these expenses altogether, as **Keller Williams’ is currently rolling out a new end-to-end technology platform that is free to all KW agents.&nbsp;**
+In the near future, though, you’ll be able to eliminate many of these expenses altogether, as **Keller Williams is currently rolling out a new end-to-end technology platform that is free to all KW agents.&nbsp;**

 If you have any other questions about the KW technology platform or about anything else, feel free to give me or my team a call or send us an email.
 We look forward to hearing from you soon.<br>&nbsp;